 A trusted platform module (TPM) is a

 microchip designed to provide security-related functions, primarily involving encryption keys.
-The chip includes multiple physical security mechanisms to make it tamper-resistant, thereby making it impossible for malicious software to tamper with the security functions of the TPM.
-On some platforms,
+The chip includes multiple physical security mechanisms to make it tamper-resistant.
+Thereby making it impossible for malicious software to tamper with the security functions of the TPM.

 TPM can alternatively be implemented as a part of secure firmware.
 BitLocker binds encryption keys with the